mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 teleport pad noted above at a random interval on a random character or drone.
 The subsequent chamber allows one more 2D Find Details roll.

-6: As in 1 but only 500 square metres are accessible using no more than two drones simultaneously to excavate and explore.
+6: As in 1 but only 500 square meters are accessible using no more than two drones simultaneously to excavate and explore.
 Everything else is crushed.